RobotLocomotion/drake/drake/doc/clion.rst

    :Program: $ProjectFileDir$/common/test/cpplint_wrapper.py
    :Parameters: $FilePath$
    :Working directory: $ProjectFileDir$
-5. Make sure that *only* the following Options are checked:
+5. Make sure that *only* the following Options are checked (the "Synchronize files after execution" is unnecessary because cpp lint is a read-only operation):

    - Open Console
    - Main Menu